Updated: Jun 8

 These programs include multiple modes of exercise such as plyometrics (jump training), neuromuscular training (balance and response to movement), and strength training.
 The review concluded that programs that utilize neuromuscular training and strength training at a young age show the most promise in reducing ACL injuries and thorough dynamic examination is necessary for the athletes while adjusting the program to fit the athlete.
 (4)

 A second review of research in 2017, this time by the German Knee Society, (5) also concluded that there are modifiable and non-modifiable risk factors for knee injuries (including ACL injuries).
-The most important modifiable risk factor being training to prevent dynamic valgus of the knee.
+The most important modifiable risk factor being training to prevent dynamic valgus of the knee (that inward collapse of the leg).
 Their review concludes that simple tests can be effective to screen athletes for injury risk and programs can be performed to decrease risk of injury.
 They recommend similar training: standard warm up exercises, focusing on muscle strength, balance, proprioception (a person’s sense of where their body is in space), as well as running and flexibility.
 Programs that include these aspects can reduce incidence of knee injuries by up to 27% and ACL injuries by up to 51%.

 Injury screening should be performed and programs should have multiple components, they do not have to be complicated or highly time consuming.
 Screening should include movement mechanics testing and general strength testing.
 Prevention activities should include a proper warm up before intensive activities, jump and landing training, balance, neuromuscular, strength, and proprioception training.
 All of which can be performed on the field.
 Interventions and exercises can be found online, but risk factors vary by person and individualized programs top cookie-cutter every time.